EVENING DEBATES, VISITS & NETWORKING

-In addition to the opening session and some cocktails, a series of optional activities are organised during the summer school on the campus of the ULB or in the premises of the European institutions:
+In addition to the opening session and some cocktails, a series of optional activities are organised during the summer school on the campus of the ULB or in the premises of the European institutions;

 - A specific debate about the links between EU migration and asylum law and the crisis of the Covid virus;

-- Evenings debates based on the most recent (jurisprudential) news with speakers ranging from lawyers engaged in cases before the European Court of Human Rights or the Court of Justice of the EU, Members of the European Parliament, judges, high officials of EU institutions, Justice & Home Affairs advisors of Member States’ Permanent Representations, as well as representatives of international organisation and NGOs;
+- Evenings debates based on the most recent (jurisprudential) news with speakers ranging from lawyers engaged in cases before the European Court of Human Rights or the Court of Justice of the EU, Members of the European Parliament, judges, high officials of EU institutions, Justice & Home Affairs advisers of Member States’ Permanent Representations, as well as representatives of international organisation and NGOs;

 - A “Who is who?” session for socialisation between the participants of the summer school, including the online participants!

-- Morning sessions with presentations of PhD projects in the framework of the PhD seminar.
+- Morning sessions with presentations of PhD projects in the framework of the PhD seminar;

 As other events will be added to the program over time, you are invited to consult our website for the most recent information.
 Persons registered to the summer school will be kept informed via email.